 Caelum constellation is located in the southern hemisphere.

-Its name is the Latin word for “the chisel,” which it represents in the night sky.
+Its name is the Latin word for “the chisel,” which is what it represents in the night sky.

 The small, faint constellation was originally named Caela Sculptoris, the sculptor’s chisel.